-Best Practices To Create a Unique Brand Voice for Your Content
+6 Best Practices to Create a Unique Content Brand Voice

 But what is brand voice exactly?
 Is it the same as the other big marketing term, brand tone?
 More importantly, why should you care about it?